 Skip to main content

 10.6.13.
-For daycare expenses for taxpayers who have their habitual residence in areas at risk of depopulation
+For childcare expenses for taxpayers who have their habitual residence in areas at risk of depopulation

 Amount

-30% of daycare expenses for children or adopted children under three years of age.
+30% of the daycare costs for children or adopted children under three years of age.

 Deduction base

-The basis of the deduction will be the amounts justified with invoices or receipts and paid, by credit or debit card, bank transfer, nominative check or deposit into accounts in credit institutions, to the people or entities that provide daycare services. .
-In no case will amounts paid through cash deliveries give the right to make this deduction.
+The basis for the deduction will be the amounts justified with invoices or receipts and paid, by credit or debit card, bank transfer, personal check or deposit into accounts in credit institutions, to the persons or entities that provide daycare services.
+In no case will amounts paid through cash payments give the right to make this deduction.

-Only the taxpayers in whose name the invoice is issued will be entitled to the deduction, except in the case of marriages in community property, in which case, the amounts paid will be attributed to both spouses in equal shares.
+Only taxpayers in whose name the invoice is issued will be entitled to the deduction, except in the case of married couples with community property, in which case the amounts paid will be attributed to both spouses in equal parts.

 Deduction limit

-The limit is 900 euros per year per child under three years of age.
+The limit is 900 euros per year for each child under three years of age.

 Requirements

-• That the taxpayer's habitual residence, in accordance with the LIRPF, is located in one of the qualified areas rural area at risk of depopulation .
+• That the taxpayer's habitual residence, according to the LIRPF, is located in one of the areas classified rural area at risk of depopulation .

 • The taxable base for the period reduced by the personal and family minimum is less than 22,946 euros in individual taxation or 31,485 euros in joint taxation.